How would you define public relations?

 The organisational function of public relations

-Large companies often have a marketing department and a communications department.
-Is there a difference?
+Larger companies often have a marketing department and a communications department.

 The marketing department is creating and distributing messages about the brand and its products and services via paid channels, such as advertising.
 The department is focused on reaching buyers and potential buyers, i.e. target groups.